Our Verdict

 Noise Cancellation

 During our passive cancellation tests (ANC off), several noises leak through across the frequency spectrum.
-Most notably, the bass gets passed fairly easily, so you'll need to have ANC on to get the most benefit.
+Most notably, the bass gets passed relatively easily, so you'll need to have ANC on to get the most benefit.

 Connectivity

+The Bathys have multipoint connectivity, but they struggled when connected to one Apple and one Android device simultaneously.
 This was especially pronounced when using the app.
 When connected to two devices of the same family, they performed well, seamlessly switching between sources.

 Battery Life